Choosing Tomato Varieties for Your Garden

 Many beginner gardeners start their tomatoes from small plants purchased through an online catalog or at a garden center.
 If it’s after your frost date, it’s too late to sow tomatoes from seed.

 As soon as the seeds have germinated, move them into a bright location.
 Turn windowsill seedlings regularly if they start to lean towards the light.
 Again, grow lights can give an early boost and promote upright growth.
 Move your seedlings into their own pots as soon as they start to form their first adult leaves.
 Prepare potting soil-filled pots by dibbing holes ready for the seedlings.
-Remove the seedlings from their nursery pot then, handling them carefully by their leaves to avoid damaging the delicate stems, lower each seedling into its hole.
-Gently feed the roots down into the hole, and bury the seedlings right up to the first leaves to produce a much sturdier plant.
+Remove the seedlings from their nursery pot, then handle them carefully by their leaves to avoid damaging the delicate stems, and lower each seedling into its hole.
+Gently feed the roots down into the hole and bury the seedlings right up to the first leaves to produce a much sturdier plant.

 Growing Tomato Plants Outdoors